joshyan/amazon-advertising-api-php-sdk/README.md

 ## Synopsis

-This is a fork from amazon official SDK. amzn/amazon-advertising-api-php-sdk
+This is a fork from amazon official SDK. <a href="https://github.com/amzn/amazon-advertising-api-php-sdk">amzn/amazon-advertising-api-php-sdk</a>

 ## Requirements